ben8ding/homelab/Buildlogs/MistyIsle/MistyIsleBuildlog.md

 The motherboard itself came with absolutely nothing, not even a screw for the M.2 drive.
 The standoff itself also used an M3 screw instead of the usual M2.
 No IO shield either if I decide to transplant it into a 2U chassis either.

 And as with all servers, the the little 40x40x38mm fans are screamers.
 The board wanted them to idle at 10k RPM, and after I snuck into the IPMI they still run at 6K RPM at 20% duty cycle.
-At 10K RPM I could hear them upstairs from where they live in my Harry Potter closet, but now they're mostly background noise.

-Overall, I had a lot of fun hunting parts and learning as I assembled.
-The hardware is always more fun than software for me, so I've been dragging my feet on setting up Proxmox.
-The plan is to just use it as a small media server, but the CPU should have enough grunt to do other virtualization tasks and with a bit of extra ram I can probably fit a minecraft server on it too.

-Thanks for reading, and I'll do my best to answer any questions!
+At 10K RPM I could hear them upstairs from where they live in my Harry Potter closet.
+I've swapped them with Arctic's S4028-6K 6000 RPM 40mm fans instead, and while it is a reduction in noise, the CPU cooler itself is where most of the noise is coming from.
+Dynatron makes a similar looking model with a copper heatsink and a proper vapor chamber instead of a skived aluminum block that I suspect will perform better, but maybe not $60 better.
+For now, the noise is tolerable when the door is closed.